skylermbang/skylermbang/README.md

  📌I’m currently sutdying in Master in IT in Queensland University of Technology (QUT)

-  Graduating in July , 2022  (hopefuly 🤔 )
+  Expect graduation date :  July , 2022  (hopefuly 🤔 )

 <hr>

-📌 I’m currently learning Web Programing in 99days Web Dev Bootcamp
+📌 I’m currently learning Web Programing in 99 days Web Dev Bootcamp

-  Started Jun 7th 2021 -
+  From 7th Jul 2021 -

   Projects: